GaribHasanov/adventureworks_dbt/README.md

 **Important:** The `.env` file is **gitignored** for security reasons and is **not included in the repository**.

-To run the scripts, create a `.env` file in the same folder as the scripts with the following variables:
+To run the scripts, create a .env file in the el_scripts/ folder (where the scripts are located) with the following variables:

 ```env
 DB_HOST=<your_postgres_host>